Viscosupplement (Hyaluronic Acid) Injection

 - You’ll need a prescription and requisition from your practitioner.
 Many insurance plans cover products such as Synvisc or Durolane as “medical devices.”
 Your booking coordinator will discuss this with you when they call to give you details about your appointment.
-We provide some products on-site at a direct cost.
+We provide most products on-site at a direct cost.
 Otherwise, you will need to bring your medication to your appointment.

 - Wear comfortable clothing.